-The following table sets forth the number of shares acquired by our NEOs upon the exercise of stock options during the year ended December 31, 2020 as well as the value realized at that time.
+The following table sets forth the number of shares acquired by our NEOs upon the exercise of stock options during the year ended December 31, 2021 as well as the value realized at that time.
 All options are options to purchase ordinary shares.
 The Company has never made, and does not currently make, restricted stock awards or restricted stock unit awards.

 Option Awards

 Name Number of Shares Acquired on Exercise (#) (1) Value Realized on Exercise (\$) (2)

-Adrian Rawcliffe 29,810 150,642
+Adrian Rawcliffe 53,218 290,021

 Gavin Wood

 Helen Tayton-Martin

-William Bertrand 15,365 41,933
+William Bertrand 27,069 136,525

-John Lunger 18,539 136,973
+John Lunger 30,243 148,202

-Michael Garone (Interim CFO) (3)

 - (1) All shares shown are American Depositary Shares ("ADS").
 One ADS represents six ordinary shares of the Company.
-Mr. Rawcliffe, Mr. Bertrand and Mr. Lunger acquired these ADSs, representing ordinary shares, from the partial exercise of RSU-style options covering ordinary shares during the year ended December 31, 2020.
+Mr. Rawcliffe, Mr. Bertrand and Mr. Lunger acquired these ADSs, representing ordinary shares, from the partial exercise of RSU-style options covering ordinary shares during the year ended December 31, 2021.
 Once vested, the RSU-style options must be exercised within a restricted period or they are forfeited.
 The exercise of the portion of these RSU-style share options and the sale of a portion of the shares were effected pursuant to a Sell to Cover exercise implemented automatically in accordance with the Company's option plan, under which sufficient ADSs were sold by the Company to satisfy the NEO's tax withholding obligations and associated sale costs.
 The residual ADSs are held by the NEO.
-For more details, see "Outstanding Equity Awards at 2020 Fiscal Year End" above. - (2) The value realized represents the aggregate difference between the fair market value of shares on the dates of exercise and the exercise prices multiplied by the number of shares acquired upon exercise, and is prior to the payment of applicable withholding taxes. - (3) Mr. Garone served as Interim Chief Financial Officer from October 1, 2019 through March 31, 2020 and as an advisory consultant from April 1, 2020 through April 9, 2020 under a consultancy arrangement described under the title "Changes in base salaries for fiscal year 2020" earlier in this proxy statement.
-Mr. Garone was not eligible to receive any option awards.
+For more details, see "Outstanding Equity Awards at 2021 Fiscal Year End" above. - (2) The value realized represents the aggregate difference between the fair market value of shares on the dates of exercise and the exercise prices multiplied by the number of shares acquired upon exercise, and is prior to the payment of applicable withholding taxes.